FraktalLabs/fraktal/README.md

 ## Channels

 ### In the EVM
 Channels allows for easy communication between Threads of Computation ( or Coroutines ).
 This is done by giving coroutines the ability to send & receive messages with channels.
-Channels are a bit more complex than Coroutines, but through the opcodes `CHANCREATE`, `CHANSEND`, and `CHANRECV` coroutines can be managed by these channels and messages can be sent between running routines.
+Channels are a bit more complex than Coroutines, but through the opcodes `CHANCREATE`, `CHANSEND`, and `CHANRECV`, messages can be sent between running routines and coroutines can be managed by these channels.

 Channels were implemented using similar logic to this article https://abhinavsarkar.net/posts/implementing-co-4/.
 Channels are stored inside the `ScopeContext` and are indexed by id in the `Channels` array.
-After creating a channel with `CHANCREATE` & giving it a buffer size, any executing coroutine can send and receive messages to and from the channel with `CHANSEND` and `CHANRECV`.j-
+After creating a channel with `CHANCREATE` & giving it a buffer size, any executing coroutine can send and receive messages to and from the channel with `CHANSEND` and `CHANRECV`.

 ### In Solidity / Yul
 To use channels more easily in a smart contract you can use them in solidity like :